 Yeah, when you’re crazy, you don’t want to think about you’re crazy, it’s just not a good feeling.
 And so I left and I remember walking out.
 And I just like, sat down in the hallway.
 And just listened to the silence in my brain.
 Because for the first time in my entire life, there was no, noise and chaos in my mind, dude.
 It was just total silence.
 It still is too if I just stopped talking for even a moment.
 It’s just just dead quiet up there.
 It’s awesome.
 It’s really cool.
 Before, it was like the bottom half of Niagara waterfalls mixed with a vacuum cleaner factory if all the vacuums turned on, and the static channel on the TV turned up really loud, all the same time jumbled up.
 After the three hour session, it was totally clear.
 And my eyes were totally normal.

 When I went into the session, I was still taking my bipolar medicine, I had brain damage.
 And I had all the emotional extremities of bipolar disorder and all the confusion and symptoms of schizophrenia.
 After three hours of praying, calm prayer, just in the name of Jesus, real simple, casting out of demons from my body.
 And you know, they came out.
 I was totally normal.
 Like how I still am today is how I was after that session.
-And in three hours I walked in brain damage, bipolar schizophrenic, save it but still bipolar schizophrenic with brain damage.
-And then on the way out, I had no schizophrenia. no bipolar.
+In three hours.
+I walked in brain damage, bipolar schizophrenic, and then on the way out, I had no schizophrenia.
+No bipolar.
 I have never taken any medicine.

 I don’t take bipolar medicines or schizophrenia medicine.
-And I’m just like, honestly, I’m like the healthiest dude ever.
-I’m totally, totally normal, you know, in the sense that my mind’s completely healed, I don’t have mood swings, I wake up, I could just, I’m just myself, like, I’m 100% like, that light that filled my body when I first got saved, it never got it never got.
+I’m just like, honestly, I’m like the healthiest dude ever.
+I’m totally, totally normal, you know, in the sense that my mind’s completely healed, I don’t have mood swings, I wake up, I could just, I’m just myself, that light that filled my body when I first got saved, it never got…[never went out].
 It’s still there.
-You know, it’s not like it lost its ground, still filled with light.
+You know, it’s not like it lost its ground, [I am] still filled with light.
 And now after the deliverance, my mind’s completely clear.